Exercise Guidelines for Chronic Pain

 by | Jul 23, 2015 | Arthritis, Exercise Tips, Research

 The spinal cord acts as a transmitter to convey information from the tissues to the brain.
-Things such as inflammation and other “noise” can quickly overtake the competing information conveyed by our proprioceptors – the body’s system that detects and interprets movement.
+Things such as inflammation and other “noise” can quickly overtake the competing information conveyed by our proprioceptors—the body’s system that detects and interprets movement.
 In the case of chronic pain, the brain starts to hear more noise and less proprioception, creating a disconnect between the brain and tissues.

 Burrows describes it like this: “Think of the noise requiring square receptors and the proprioceptors requiring circles.
 By moving the body in ways that it does not associate with pain, ways that are highly variable and fun, you can disrupt the pain cycle as you create a greater need for circle receptors and lesser need for squares.”

 You may be searching for ways to reduce arthritis, low-back or nagging knee or hip pain.
 Or perhaps looking for better ways to effectively manage fibromyalgia or multiple sclerosis pain.
 There is an answer.
-For reasons explained in my previous blog, Benefits of Water Exercise, just being in water is a great start.
-Next step: Design better exercise programs.
+For reasons explained in my previous blog, 7 Benefits of Water Exercise, just being in water is a great start.
+Next step: better exercise programs.

 Treat Chronic Pain with Exercise that Follows 3 Guidelines:

-1. Move in a range that feels good: This approach applies if you are exercising on land or in the pool and it is appropriate for low-impact walking or high intensity intervals.
-It’s simple.
-Find a range that feels comfortable.
+This approach applies if you are exercising on land or in the pool and it is appropriate for low-impact walking or high intensity intervals.
+It’s simple: find a range that feels comfortable.
 If a movement hurts, make it smaller or use less impact.

-1. Move the Body in 6 directions: Burrows expresses the need for highly variable exercises.
+Burrows expresses the need for highly variable exercises.
 One way to help ensure each joint is moved in all ways that are natural is to move the body in 6 directions.
 Try an arm curl or squat with the feet in 6 different positions – right foot forward, left foot forward, wide, narrow, toes turned out and toes turned in.
 Click here for a visual demonstration of the different foot positions.

 Laurie Denomme